 “A man educates a person, while a woman educates a family”

-Tabasum, a 17-year old lower secondary student in a Community Based Education (CBE) class in Faryab province has five sisters who were never allowed to go to secondary school after completing their primary education.
+Tabasum, a 17-year old lower secondary student in a Community Based Education (CBE) class has five sisters who were never allowed to go to secondary school after completing their primary education.
 Their father had decided they should get married before turning eighteen.
 The same fate awaited her.
 She recalled:

 “I was so frustrated and lost hope when my family discussed my marriage.
 I told my family that I did not want to get married at a young age and expressed my wish to complete secondary school because I dreamt of becoming a teacher.
 However, they went ahead with arranging my marriage.”